History of rugby union in Scotland: 2003 season & the future

 After a poor start in the Six Nations in 2004 in which Scotland did not win a single match and claimed the wooden spoon, things were believed to be steadily improving once again under the Australian coach Matt Williams, the first foreigner to coach the national team.

 Despite setbacks, many new and talented young players are coming through to the top level.
 Yet the record for 2004 was disappointing: Played 12, won 2, lost 10.
 Williams also attempted to introduce a controversial "Fortress Scotland" policy, whereby only those currently playing in Scotland were eligible to play in the national team.
 Meanwhile, the Scottish Rugby Union (SRU) is under new management, Chief Executive Phil Anderton (known as 'Firework Phil' for his pre-match entertainment spectacles) was leading the way back to financial solvency and implementing major reforms to reverse the decline of the game in Scotland, but he resigned in January 2005 after his boss David Mackay was forced to resign by the SRU's general committee.
-Since then, much effort and thought has gone into restructuring the way the game is governed in Scotland.
+Since then, much effort and thought have gone into restructuring the way the game is governed in Scotland.